 In the ordinary course of our business, we collect, store and process personal data and other confidential information of our employees and our customers.
 We collect such information from individuals located both in the United States and abroad and may store or process such information outside of the country in which it was collected.
 We use third-party service providers and subprocessors to help us deliver services to our customers.
 These third-party service providers and subprocessors may store or process personal data and/or other confidential information of our employees and our customers.
 While we have taken steps to protect the security of the information that we handle, there can be no assurance that any security measures that we or our third-party service providers and subprocessors have implemented will be effective against current or future security threats.
-Our security measures or those of our third-party service providers and subprocessors could fail and result in unauthorized access to or use of our platform, systems or network, or unauthorized, accidental or unlawful access to, or disclosure, modification, misuse, loss or destruction of, our or our customers' data, including personal data (a "Security Breach").
+Our security measures or those of our third-party service, accidental or unlawful access to, or disclosure, modification, misuse, loss or destruction of, our or our customers' data, including personal data (a "Security Breach").
 If our security measures are compromised now, or in the future, this could result in a material adverse effect, including without limitation, a material operational or service interruption, harm to our reputation, significant fines, penalties and liability, breach or triggering of data protection laws, privacy policies and contractual obligations, loss of customers or sales, or users curtailing or ceasing their use of our software and services.